-As part of Peterborough Keys Academies Trust, our curriculum intent and core principles are focused on the following:
+As part of Peterborough Keys Academies Trust, our curriculum intent and core principles are focused on the following values:

-In the Foundation Stage the children learn through the Early Years Foundation Stage Curriculum.
+In our Foundation Stage classes, children learn through the Early Years Foundation Stage curriculum.

 We follow a local Peterborough syllabus to teach Religious Education.
 For more information about this, please click HERE.

 For information on our Relationships and Sex Education Policy, please click HERE.

 To help our children to soar, we offer a curriculum which allows children to deepen their knowledge and to make links across and between subjects.
 We aim to create life-long learners and use the principles of High Performance Learning to develop the learning behaviours that will ensure there is no limit our what our children can achieve.

 We are currently in the process of reviewing our curriculum offer and are working with Primary Matters to make our learning irresistible.
 For more information, please click HERE